Tunneling of the hard-core model on finite triangular lattices: Energy landscape analysis

 From this inequality it follows that $\DH(\o_{m^*-1}) \geq 2 \hdtr +1$, because, as for case (a), the definition of $m^*$ implies $\DH(\o_{m^*-1})=\DH(\o_{m^*})+1$.

-Consider now case (c), in which $\o_{m^*}$ displays a black cross.
-The presence of both a vertical and a horizontal black bridge means that $\o_{m^*}$ has a black particle in every vertical and horizontal stripe.
+Consider now case (c), in which $\o_{m^*}$ displays a $\bb$--cross.
+The presence of both a vertical and a horizontal $\bb$--bridge means that $\o_{m^*}$ has a black particle in every vertical and horizontal stripe.
 This property is inherited by the configuration $\o_{m^*-1}$, since it differs from $\o_{m^*}$ only by the removal of the black particle lying at the intersection of the vertical and horizontal bridge constituting the cross.
-Furthermore, by definition of $m^*$, configuration $\o_{m^*-1}$ cannot have any black bridge, neither vertical nor horizontal.
-These two facts, in combination with Lemmas~\ref{lem:efficienthorizontalstripes} and~\ref{lem:efficientverticalstripes}, imply that
+Furthermore, by definition of $m^*$, configuration $\o_{m^*-1}$ cannot have any $\bb$--bridge, neither vertical nor horizontal.
+These two facts, in combination with Lemma~\ref{lem:efficientstripes}, imply that

 If $\DH(\o_{m^*-1}) \geq \min\{ \vdtr, 2 \hdtr\} +1$, then the proof is completed.
 Otherwise, the energy difference of configuration $\o_{m*-1}$ is $\DH(\o_{m^*-1}) = \min\{ \vdtr, 2 \hdtr\}$.
 The configuration preceding $\o_{m^*-1}$ in the path $\o$ satisfies